-Meetings are an essential function to church communications.
+Meetings are an essential function of church communications.
 We cannot create digital spaces in a vacuum.
-Input from church leaders is essential to conveying the correct message.
+Input from leaders in your church is essential to conveying the correct message.
 Ministry leaders are essential for unique insights for their audiences.
 Yet meetings are expensive.
 Not only do we take up time, but it actually costs money.
 This article explains how much they cost, as well as how to reduce it.

 The Cost of a Meeting

 This is a pretty simple formula, people multiplied by time.
 Take the hourly rates of everyone in the room and multiply that by the number of hours the meeting lasts.
 Do not forget about volunteers.
 Consider what social media and marketing experts make at an agency.
 As of 2019, it is about $20-35 per hour.
 Now start doing your math.
 The number should surprise you.
 The average staff meeting likely costs a few hundred dollars.
 With that in mind, here is how you make them cost less.

 The easiest way to keep the cost of meetings down is to avoid them altogether.
 Before you organize a meeting, identify the goal.
 There should be a clear outcome.
 If you cannot determine an objective, then a meeting may not be the right tool.
 Surveys, emails, and one-on-one conversations may be what you need first.
 Do those cheaper steps first to reduce the frequency and expense of meetings.